Whole Home Surge Protection in Charleston and South Carolina Lowcountry

 What Is a Power Surge?

-Power surges happen when the normal amount of power flowing through an outlet suddenly increases.
+A power surge is when the normal amount of power flowing through an outlet suddenly increases.
 Usually, there are 120 volts of power flowing through a standard wall outlet, but the voltage can shift between 0 and 169 volts.
 When the voltage suddenly surpasses 169 volts, this is known as a power surge or a transient voltage.

-limric-truck Whole-Home Surge Protection in Charleston and South Carolina Lowcountry
+limric-truck Whole Home Surge Protection in Charleston and South Carolina Lowcountry

 Keeping Your Home Happy!